bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 your application's loaders are not the only ones in the process.
 The `eager_load_all` method broadcasts `eager_load` to all loaders and ensures all gem dependencies managed by Zeitwerk are eager-loaded too.

+NOTE: The more accurate terminology would be _eager_ (upfront) vs. _lazy_ (on demand) loading.
+You are _autoloading_ in both cases or whenever you don't explicitly use `require`.
+Eager loading is a recursive autoload because while you eager load, top-level references like modules in include calls or superclasses may have not been loaded yet.
+In that case, they are autoloaded.
+However, since the "autoloading vs. "eager loading" terminology has been used for decades, this guide preserves it.

 [`config.eager_load`]: configuring.html#config-eager-load
 [`config.rake_eager_load`]: configuring.html#config-rake-eager-load